 Looking for a simple, healthy salad bursting with flavor to add to your plate this week?
 Take advantage of the bounty in farmer's markets--or, if you are lucky, your own garden--with this beautiful and delicious caprese salad recipe created by member and award-winning baker Greg Berger of Fresh Bread Daily.
 Take it away, Greg!

-September in Sacramento is the perfect confluence of watermelon, heirloom tomatoes and basil at our farmers markets.
+Summer in Sacramento is the perfect confluence of watermelon, heirloom tomatoes and basil at our farmers markets and stands.
 It’s peak time to gather them all, and usually at great prices.
 This is a twist on the traditional Caprese Salad.
 The addition of watermelon brings a juicy sweetness, and the lime gives a little tart kick to it.
 I used a circle cutter to trim the melon, but use whatever you have!
 You can cut them any way you want, and no real need to stack (it just looks fun!)

 Because this dish is so simple, it’s important to use fresh, ripe ingredients and the best olive oil you have.
 I used locally produced Cobram Estate Extra Virgin Olive Oil in this salad.